SEMICeu/Semantic-Mappings/README.md

 The mappings defined:
  * are 1:1 with the closest classes and properties with other specification
- * have direction from SEMIC data specifications to other specifications
+ * have direction from SEMIC data specifications (source) to other specifications (target)
  * make uses of RDFS (subClassOf/subPropertyOf) and OWL (equivalentClass/equivalentProperty) relations

 In this way direct mapping relations could be extracted and used to perform automatic convertions (e.g. via SPARQL queries) from SEMIC data specification to other specifications.
-In addition, RDFS and OWL relations could be used by graph databases/reasoners to generate new inferred triples.
+In addition, RDFS and OWL relations could be used by graph databases (such as [Virtuoso](https://docs.openlinksw.com/virtuoso/rdfsparqlruleintro/] or [GraphDB](https://graphdb.ontotext.com/documentation/10.0/reasoning.html#predefined-rulesets)  reasoners to generate new inferred triples.

+# Process

+The overall process is semi-automatic and it depends on 3 types of mappings: direct, indirect and mappings coming out of the matching process:

+ * existing and old direct mappings have been evaluated and updated
+ * indirect mappings are automatic extracted from Wikidata and DBpedia and evaluated
+ * The matching process consisted of using Silk Framework which compares:
+   * labels of the concepts of source and target ontologies
+   * synonyms of Core Vocabularies concepts with the labels of the concepts oftarget ontology; synonyms have been automatically extrated from different services (API such as [Datamuse](https://www.datamuse.com/api/] and [Altervista](https://thesaurus.altervista.org/) and RDF files ([Wordnet](https://wordnet-rdf.princeton.edu/license), [Wiktionary](http://kaiko.getalp.org/about-dbnary/download/), [Unesco](https://vocabularies.unesco.org/browser/thesaurus/en/), [LCSH](https://id.loc.gov/download/), [STW](https://zbw.eu/stw/version/latest/download/about.en.html), [Eurovoc](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/eurovoc), [FIBO](https://github.com/edmcouncil/fibo), [LOV](https://lov.linkeddata.es/dataset/lov/sparql))

+The mappings of the matching process are then imported into the spreadsheet, where manual refinement is performed considering the analysis done on direct and indirect mapping.